splunk/splunk-sdk-python/README.md

 ## Community

-tay connected with other developers building on Splunk.
+Stay connected with other developers building on Splunk.

 <table>